 How to get to Andorra?

-Currently the Principality only has two land accesses, although the opening of the La Seu de Urgell airport is pending with commercial flights, a heliport and a supposed Andorran airport (still without any plans to do so definitively).
-These two accesses to get there are:
+Once we know where Andorra is, we have to understand that currently it only has two land accesses, although the opening of the La Seu de Urgell airport with commercial flights, a heliport and a supposed Andorran airport are pending (still without plans to do so definitively).
+The two accesses to get to Andorra are: